Loading...

 Stay Hydrated

-Drink water before and during your meal to stay hydrated and help with digestion.
+Drink plenty of water throughout your meal to help with digestion and metabolism.

 healthspan-mbl